ixkael/ixkael.github.io/_posts/2017-08-29-fitting-a-line-to-data-a-quick-tutorial.md

 This notebook is available at [this location on Github](https://github.com/ixkael/Prob-tools/blob/master/notebooks/Fitting%20a%20line%20to%20data%20-%20a%20quick%20tutorial%20example.ipynb).

 It is the material presented at a tutorial session at [AstroHackWeek 2017](astrohackweek.org).
 It assumes some basic knowledge about Bayesian inference and data analysis.
-Some good resources are https://github.com/jakevdp/BayesianAstronomy (Jake give the theory part of the tutorial at AstroHackWeek 2017 and covered the first notebook of that repository).

-Good sources of information are https://arxiv.org/abs/1008.4686  and http://dan.iel.fm/posts/fitting-a-plane.
+It is not meant to be standalone since there isn't much text and it was accompanied by a theory lecture led by Jake Vanderplas.
+Some good resources on this topic are [here](https://github.com/jakevdp/BayesianAstronomy), [here](https://arxiv.org/abs/1008.4686)  and [here](http://dan.iel.fm/posts/fitting-a-plane).

 <pre><code>